MouseBiteLabs/TNY-TKROM/README.md

 - Added 1nF capacitor (C6) to fix MMC3 misbehavior with PRG RAM
 - Added 220pF capacitor (C7) to prevent PPU glitches
+- Changed the battery to CR2016 to fit inside the cartridge shell

 ## v1.1